 Find your answers

 Now go through each of these questions and write out on the computer or in a journal your answers.
 Spend some time just sitting with each question.
-It can be helpful to brainstorm some answers to some of these questions.
+It can be helpful to brainstorm some answers to these questions.
 Just writing down everything that comes to your mind.
+It does not have to be perfect.

 - What are the highlights of my year?